bghira/SimpleTuner/OPTIONS.md

                         validations with a single prompt on slower systems, or if you are not interested in unconditional space generations.
-  --disable_compel      This option does nothing.
-It is deprecated and will be
-                        removed in a future release.
   --enable_watermark    The SDXL 0.9 and 1.0 licenses both require a watermark
                         be used to identify any images created to be shared.
                         Since the images created during validation typically